digitalrebar/doc/deployment/install/providers.rst

 Configuring Providers
 =======================

-The following information applies to the cloud :ref:`providers` in the UI.
+The following information applies to the cloud :ref:`ui_providers` in the UI.

 WARNING: Provider configurations contain keys and tokens that allow users to request cloud resources.
 This information should **not** be shared.
 Do not screencast or share provider configuration unless the information is intended for the public.